Hook Worlds: Reception

-Hook Worlds received "generally favorable reviews" from critics according to review aggregator Metacritic, where it has a Metascore of 83/100, based on 7 reviews.
+Hook Worlds received "generally favorable reviews" from critics according to review aggregator Metacritic, where it has a score of 83 out of 100, based on 7 reviews.
 All of the game's worlds were received positively from critics; Jim Squires of GameZebo called the game a "great collection of fun and addictive survival games" and Jared Nelson of TouchArcade felt that the game was "basically 4 complete games in one" and stated that he "[loved] bouncing back and forth through all of them".

 In a review for Slide to Play, Andrew Podolsky called the game a "great deal", but wished for more depth.
 Podolsky felt that the first world was "deliberately easy" and called it a "dull race".
 Podolsky called the second world a "souped-up" variation of Halfbrick Studios' Monster Dash, stating that he "loved" the second world's set of levels, and noted it as his favorite of the four worlds.
 The third world was described as a "futuristic running game" and Podolsky called the upside-down swinging was "mind-blowing".
 For the fourth world, Podolsky felt that it had a "cool art style", but was lacking in gameplay.